 It is now time to power up your board by plugging in the mini-USB (BeagleBone Black case) or micro-USB (BeagleBone Black Wireless case) cable supplied by your instructor to your PC.

 See what messages you get on the serial line.
-You should see U-boot start on the serial line.
+You should see U-boot start.

 Bootloader interaction